rodneyshupe/Cookbook/Recipes/Sauces/SimpleQuickGravy.rst

 ----------

 * ROUX - If you want to use a roux, start out with 2 tablespoons unsalted butter in the saucepan, and heat until melted.
-Whisk in 2 Tbsp all purpose flour and cook about 1 minute.
+Whisk in 2 tablespoons all purpose flour and cook about 1 minute.
 Slowly add in broths, whisking the mixture as you pour, until mixture is smooth.
 Proceed with recipe as written, omitting the water and cornstarch.
 * DRIPPINGS - Substitute them for some of the broth.
-* BROTH - for a beefier flavor, try using all beef broth (2 cups).
-For a lighter flavor, and color, increase the amount of chicken broth and reduce the amount of beef.
+* BROTH - for a beefier flavour, try using all beef broth (2 cups).
+For a lighter flavour, and colour, increase the amount of chicken broth and reduce the amount of beef.
 Just keep it at 2 cups total.
 * ONION - Finely mince some onion and saute it in the saucepan with a drizzle of oil over MED heat for about 5 minutes.
 Then add broth and continue with the recipe as written.
 * FRESH HERBS - try adding a sprig or two of fresh thyme or rosemary to the saucepan with the broth.
-It adds a beautiful herby flavor!
+It adds a beautiful herby flavour!
 Just remember to remove the woody stems before serving.
 * MUSHROOMS - Saute sliced mushrooms in the saucepan with a drizzle of oil over MED heat for about 5 minutes.
 Then add broth and continue with the